Tutorial#

 -19

-We are going to now create a new class from QuadraticExpression where we replace the get_roots function with a new one that can handle imaginary roots and update the __add__ function to make sure we return an instance of the new class.
+You are going to create a new class from QuadraticExpression replacing the get_roots function with a new one that can handle imaginary roots and update the __add__ function to return an instance of the new class.

 class QuadraticExpressionWithAllRoots(QuadraticExpression):